MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

 You can create a `SensorManager` by calling `GetSystemService(SensorService)` and casting the result as a `SensorManager`.
-To use the step counter, call `GetDeafultSensor` on the `SensorManager`.
+To use the step counter, call `GetDefaultSensor` on the `SensorManager`.
 You can register the sensor and listen to changes in step count with the help of the [`ISensorEventListener`](https://developer.xamarin.com/api/type/Android.Hardware.ISensorEventListener/)